mmnowak/tarot-quiz/README.md

 2. Click on the Settings button;
 3. Select Pages;
 4. Select Source: Deploy from a branch and Branch: main / root;
-5. Click Save and find your deployed website at an address shown on top of the page.
+5. Click Save and find your deployed website at the address shown at the top of the page.

 ### Local Development